ReJesse/World-News-Integration-Union/README.md

 # World-News-Integration-Union
 This is a web for global news integration with coresponding APIs.
-The function of the web including user sign up and login, changing personal information, news' display, update and comment, and redirect to news source page.
+\nThe function of the web including user sign up and login, changing personal information, news' display, update and comment, and redirect to news source page.